 - Then, bring 4 cups of water to boil in a large pot.
 Once boiling, add in the peeled tamarind.
 Reduce the heat to medium-low and simmer for 10 minutes.

 - Turn the heat off, then let the water cool to room temperature, about 60-90 minutes.

 - Once the water has cooled, separate the sticky paste from the seeds in the pot.
 Discard the hard seeds and any more strings.

 - Add the tamarind paste and cooking water to your blender with ½ cup grated piloncillo (or brown sugar).
 Blend on high until smooth, then taste and add the rest of the sweetener if you think it needs it.

 - Pour the tamarind mixture through a mesh strainer into a pitcher or large mason jar.
 Mix in the rest of the water to preference, then let your agua fresca chill for a few hours or serve immediately over ice with a lime wedge.
 Happy eating!

 - Start with less sweetener and adjust to your preferences.

-- If you don't have piloncillo, substitute with equal parts brown sugar and 1 tbsp molasses.
+- If you don't have piloncillo, substitute with equal parts brown sugar and 1 tablespoon molasses.